|

 Copyright: 02/1940

 From Fantastic Comics #3 - Count Jorgka is the head bad guy out to smuggle the plans for American fortifications around Manhattan in a plot to later destroy the island.
 Q-4 joins with X-16 to prowl the alien dives looking for clues and finds lots.
+Click here to read the story.

-4 'Terro In the Skies' 'Terro In the Skies'
+'Terro In the Skies'

 Published by Fox Feature Syndicate